Margaret Tempero, MD

 Director of Scientific Affairs, UC Pancreatic Cancer Consortium

-Kurt Giles has over 20 years of experience in supervising and managing basic and translational biomedical research and have published more than 50 peer-reviewed publications which have generated 5,000 citations.
+Kurt Giles has over 25 years experience overseeing basic and translational biomedical research and has published more than 50 peer-reviewed publications, which have generated over 6,000 citations.
 He has held faculty positions at the Weizmann Institute of Science, Oxford University, and UCSF.
-Kurt Giles is currently overseeing operations at the UCSF Pancreas Center spanning basic research to clinical trials and lead efforts to translate innovative pancreatic cancer research into improved clinical care across the five University of California Comprehensive Cancer Centers.
+Dr. Giles currently manages operations at the UCSF Pancreas Center, spanning basic research to clinical trials, and leads efforts to translate innovative pancreatic cancer research into improved clinical care across the five University of California Comprehensive Cancer Centers.

 Pilot Award for Pancreas Center